 Find Different Outlet Stores On Facebook

 Most outlet stores won’t accept regular issue in-store coupons.
 They typically have to be labeled as “outlet” coupons and are usually hard to find.
 You can search Google until you’re blue in the face and you may not find a single usable one.
 Instead, turn to Facebook.
 Search for the business page of the specific outlet location you’ll be visiting.
 For example, “Nike Outlet – Carlsbad Outlet Mall.”
-Their page will keep you in the know for outlet specific coupons, many of which will only be valid at that specific location.
+Their page will keep you in the know for outlet-specific coupons, many of which will only be valid at that specific location.

 Know the Store Return Policy

-Finally, be aware of the return policy at outlet stores.
+Finally, be aware of the return policies at outlet stores.
 They can vary wildly.
 Some items are final sale and others require you to return items only to the outlet location.
 Outlet malls are often out in the middle of nowhere, so depending on how far you drove, returning items to the actual outlet could be a painful inconvenience.

 ~To Your Survival